hapax/hapax.github.io/assets/chandra.md

 by quantisation.
 Bohr thought of the nucleus as a big, immovable positive charge, and the electron as a tiny orbiting negative charge.
-To explain why hydrogen emitted and absorbed only certain colours of light, Bohr postulated that only certain orbits were allowed, satisfying the *quantisation of angular momentum*:
+To explain why hydrogen emits and absorbs only certain colours of light, Bohr postulated that only certain orbits were allowed, satisfying the *quantisation of angular momentum*: